 If you want to turn left ahead, you must stay on the left side before taking a turn.

-If you want to turn right ahead, you must be at the center of the road and then gradually take a broad right turn.
+If you want to turn right ahead, you must be at the centre of the road and then gradually take a broad right turn.

 When you are coming towards a road intersection, road junction, or pedestrian crossing, you must slow down your vehicle.

-If being overtaken by a vehicle, you must not increase the speed of your vehicle or, in any way, prevent the vehicle that is attempting to overtake from passing.
+If being overtaken by a vehicle, you must not increase the speed of your vehicle or, in any way, prevent the vehicle that is attempting to overtake you.

 Overtaking is prohibited in the following cases:

-If passing would, in any way, be dangerous for other travelers on the road.
+- If passing would, in any way, be dangerous for other travellers on the road.

-If the driver upfront has not signaled the driver behind that the former may be overtaken.
+- If the driver upfront has not signalled the driver behind.

-When trying to overtake a vehicle that’s already being passed by the third vehicle, due to lack of space.
+- When trying to overtake a vehicle that’s already being passed by the third vehicle.

 For those driving two-wheelers, you and your pillion must wear a helmet.

-Parking is not permitted on the top of a hill, footpath, near traffic lights, near a crossing on the road, on the road for pedestrians, near the entrance of a building, or if it covers a fire hydrant.
+Parking is not permitted on the top of a hill, footpath, and road for pedestrians.
+The same isn't permitted near traffic lights, a crossing on the road, the entrance of a building, or if it covers a fire hydrant.

 Your temporary or permanent Vehicle Registration Number (VRN) must always be displayed on the front and back of your vehicle.

-A single pillion and no more is permitted per two-wheeler.
+Only a single pillion is permitted per two-wheeler.

 Drivers must make way for any cyclists on the road.

-On a one-way road, driving in the reverse direction is punishable by law.
+Driving in the reverse direction is punishable by law on a one-way road.